Superintendent’s Guideline No. 03/18

 The Financial Services Commission of Ontario (“FSCO”) expects financial services providers it regulates to already be treating consumers fairly; in fact, FSCO audits this metric during its monitoring and oversight activities.
 There is, however, a need to further clarify FSCO’s expectations as part of its statutory mandate to protect the public interest and enhance public confidence in FSCO’s regulated sectors.

-FSCO is issuing this Guideline to inform all those licensed or registered by FSCO in the insurance, credit union/caisse populaire, loan and trust and mortgage brokering (“the financial services”) sectors of FSCO’s expectations regarding the fair treatment of financial services consumers, and members of credit unions/caisse populaires and Ontario farm mutuals.
+FSCO is issuing this Guideline to inform all those licensed or registered by FSCO in the credit union/caisse populaire, loan and trust and mortgage brokering (“the financial services”) sectors of FSCO’s expectations regarding the fair treatment of financial services consumers, and members of credit unions/caisse populaires and Ontario farm mutuals.

 For the purposes of this Guideline, financial services consumers and members of credit unions/caisse populaires and Ontario farm mutuals will be referred to collectively as “consumers”; and those FSCO-licensed or registered individuals and businesses to which this Guideline applies will be referred to as “Licensee(s).”
 The term “consumers” includes all actual and potential customers of Licensees.